Table of Contents App Overview: Your One-Stop Shop for Application InsightsDo...

 Marketing teams are renown for their ability to spend money, big money.
 From events to media, on average, marketing budgets can surmount 13% of company revenue.

 In the digital age, much of the budget is spent on technology, specifically SaaS applications.
-In fact, Lindsay Tjepkema, Marketing Director & Global Head of Content at Emarsys, reports that marketers use between 6 and 10 different tools to manage campaigns and data.
+In fact, Lindsay Tjepkema, former Marketing Director & Global Head of Content at Emarsys (now Founder & CEO at Casted), reports that marketers use between 6 and 10 different tools to manage campaigns and data.

 Additionally, 80% of marketing executives adopt between 1 and 5 new technologies annually.
 Yet, when marketers buy and implement new technology, all too often, one important key player is overlooked: Research, purchase, and implementation all take place without IT.

 Because tech investments can greatly influence a team’s productivity, budget, and security, Emarsys recommends that marketing teams prioritize alignment with IT.
-In the age of SaaS, marketing and IT collaboration is key to driving business value and maintaining a healthy tech stack.
+In the age of SaaS, marketing and IT collaboration is key to driving business value.
+Together they can leverage SaaS optimization to maintain a healthy tech stack.

 Prepare Marketing and IT for Ongoing Collaboration